angular/angular/aio/content/guide/creating-libraries.md

 </div>

-If you find that changes to your library are not reflected in your app, your app is probably using an old build of the library.
+If you find that changes to your library are not reflected in your application, your app is probably using an old build of the library.

 You can rebuild your library whenever you make changes to it, but this extra step takes time.
 *Incremental builds* functionality improves the library-development experience.
 Every time a file is changed a partial build is performed that emits the amended files.

-Incremental builds can be run as a background process in your dev environment.
+Incremental builds can be run as a background process in your development environment.
 To take advantage of this feature add the `--watch` flag to the build command:

 <code-example language="bash">
 ng build my-lib --watch